BUYING A HOME IN COLORADO

 There are a lot of things to consider when purchasing a home.
 These tips for buying a home in Colorado could make the process go more smoothly and free from stress.

-Whether you are a buying a home for the first time or a seasoned home buyer, aligning yourself with a competent professional can be key to a successful and smooth real estate transaction.
-Here are some key areas to focus in on as that time approaches:
+Whether you are buying a home for the first time or are a seasoned home buyer, aligning yourself with a competent professional can be key to a successful and smooth real estate transaction.
+Here are some important areas to focus in on as that time approaches:

-A lot of times people will ask to go look at homes, only to find the one that they really love yet have no plan in place for how they will be purchasing the home.
-By the time everything is aligned the home may already be under contract or sold.
+A lot of times buyers will ask to go look at homes, only to find the one that they really love, yet have no plan in place for how they will be purchasing the home.
+By the time everything is aligned the home may already be under contract or sold to someone else.
 Getting your financing in place prior to going out to look at homes will help in several key areas:

-- It will help determine what you can reasonably afford for a home when searching
+- It will help determine what you can reasonably afford for a home when searching.

-When is the Best Time to Buy a Home in Colorado?If you have a home to sell to purchase a new one, a lot of thought and planning will need to go into timing so everything can proceed as smoothly as possible with selling and moving.
+If you have a home to sell to purchase a new one, a lot of thought and planning will need to go into timing so everything can proceed as smoothly as possible.
 We have lots of experience in this area, so simply reach out and let us help mitigate this anxiety for you.

 We have preferred lenders we work with, so simply ask and we’ll be more than happy to make a referral for you!
 If you have a lender you prefer working with that’s great too.
-It’s just critical that the lender and Realtor have a good working relationship to help ensure a smooth transaction.
+It’s critical though that the lender and Realtor have a good working relationship to help ensure a smooth transaction.

 Here are a few of the areas you might want to focus in on to help narrow down your search to be manageable:

 - How many bedrooms/bathrooms do you need?

 - Is there a minimum amount of square footage needed?
-Are there any special characteristics to the type of lot you want?
+Are there any special characteristics to the type of lot you would like?